 - Using gender- and sexuality-inclusive wording AND imagery (photos, videos, emojis…)

-- Having a social media strategy that addresses how to address hateful, anti-LGBTQ+ comments (like block + delete or set responses) to help make LGBTQ+ members in your audience feel safe
+- Having a social media strategy that addresses how to address hateful, anti-LGBTQ+ comments (like block + delete or set responses) to help make LGBTQ+ individuals in your audience feel safe.

 - Following, and amplifying the content of, diverse LGBTQ+ voices, of different gender identities, sexualities, ethnicity, religion, culture, socio-economic background, etc.